Pensions and means tested benefits

 No, an individual can’t be forced take their pension benefits before they are due to be paid.

-However, for an individual over state pension age, in their assessment for means tested benefits, they’ll be asked if they have pension benefits, and the assessment will look to see if the individual is deliberately not accessing their pension.
-If they are deliberately not taking their pension benefits the local authority will assume a “notional income” is being received and adjust the means tested benefits being paid.
+For an individual over state pension age, the assessment for means-tested benefits will include a question about pension benefits.
+The assessor will check if the individual is deliberately not accessing their pension.
+If the individual is deliberately not taking their pension benefits, the local authority will assume they are receiving a "notional income."
+Based on this, the local authority will adjust the means-tested benefits being paid.

 What if an individual gives away the money they are due (the deprivation rule)?

-If an individual spends, transfers, or gives away any money in a deliberate attempt to secure (or increase) their entitlement to benefits, the ‘deprived money’ will be considered as income or capital when the benefit entitlement is worked out.
+If an individual spends, transfers, or gives away money to increase their entitlement to benefits, it is considered a deliberate action.
+This action will affect how their benefits are calculated.
+The ‘deprived money’ will be treated as income or capital.
+It will be considered when calculating the individual’s benefit entitlement.

 Disclaimer